upasadena/interactive-cyoa-tutorial/docs/index.md

 * [How to guide on making interactive CYOAs for a first time creator.
-(Reddit)] – This guide shows you how to upload your finished Interactive CYOAs to Neocities, which is also covered in this tutorial [here](./publishing/#uploading-your-project).
+(Reddit)] – This guide shows you how to upload your finished Interactive CYOAs to Neocities, which is also covered in *this* tutorial [here](./publishing/#uploading-your-project).

+    Direct links:
     * [Imgur](https://imgur.com/a/QV36Ix8)
     * [Google Slides][1]
 * [Tips and Pitfalls for Interactive CYOA Creators]

-### Feedback
+## Feedback
 If you have any questions, concerns, corrections, or anything else, feel free to [contact me][5].
 Otherwise, leave a comment below.